 We’re living in uncertain times.
 It doesn’t take a rocket scientist to recognize this.
 One only has to listen to the news: Stories about Libya, Syria, and other warring nations dominate the airwaves.
 Gas prices soar.
 The economy plunges.
 And terrorists continue to terrorize.

 I can scarcely believe how life has changed since my childhood, when walking to school or to town alone raised no concerns whatsoever about our personal safety.
 When locking our doors at night was considered a sign of paranoia.
 When gas cost thirty cents per gallon.
 Shucks—we could buy a bag of potato chips and a bottle of soda pop for a quarter.
-If we returned the empty bottle, the store clerk would hand us a nickel.
-We felt like we’d died and gone to heaven!
+If we returned the empty bottle, the store clerk would hand us a nickel–enough to buy five bubblegums.

 I watch my three grandchildren grow up and wonder what the world will look like when they’re my age…if it lasts that long.
 What freedoms will be theirs to embrace?
 What will the moral landscape look like?
 What financial challenges will they face?